mkutz/screenplay-workshop-parabank/README.md

 - an IDE like IntelliJ IDEA, which is the one I'll use throughout the course,
 - and the code that you can find on the GitHub URL below this video.

-First, we will analyse what the shortcomings of Page Objects are, followed by a brief introduction of the basic principles of Screenplay.
+First, we will analyze what the shortcomings of Page Objects are, followed by a brief introduction of the basic principles of Screenplay.

 After that we will one-by-one introduce the concepts of the Screenplay design pattern and recreate the tests using them